 In short, the full body hiit workouts will allow you to workout more infrequently (less times per week) and help you achieve great results.

-How Many Times Per Week
+How Many Times Per Week Should You Do HIIT Workouts?

 Let's look up closer into a couple of workout scenarios that you can follow.